gboeing/ppd534/modules/module05/readme.md

 ## Overview

-Today we'll introduce the basics of loading and cleaning data, then understanding patterns in them with descriptive statistics.
+Today we'll introduce the basics of loading and cleaning data, then discovering patterns in them with descriptive statistics.

 ## Getting started